 No. ‘Next of kin’ is an informal term commonly used to refer to a person’s immediate or close family members.
-The term is not recognised in the laws about decision-making for health care.
-The person who will make a health care decision for a person who lacks decision-making capacity will be the person’s ‘substitute decision-maker’.
-Who will be the substitute decision-maker for the person will depend on the legislation in your state or territory.
+The term is not recognised in the laws about decision-making for health care or medical treatment.
+The person who will make a health care or medical treatment decision for a person who lacks decision-making capacity is known as the person’s ‘substitute decision-maker’.
+Who will be the substitute decision-maker for the person will depend on the legislation in your State or Territory.